dpetzold/terraform-aws-zappa/README.md

 #### Update Django settings

 CloudFront is configured to pass the Host field via the X-Forwarded-Host header.
-It is required by Django for host header validation and sites framework.
+It is required by Django for host header validation and the sites framework.
 Update the settings file so the forwarded field is used.

 ```